Browse our hand-picked range of delicious and decorative strawberry plants.Shop now

 Modern Slavery in the Supply Chain

 We work closely with our suppliers in helping them achieve the necessary levels of social compliance and favour those businesses which demonstrate appropriate social accreditations such as those offered through organisations such as SEDEX and BSCI.
 We use independent review bodies in overseas markets to ensure standards are maintained.
-We also monitor our labour suppliers to ensure they are licensed with the GLAA and follow the legal requirements set out by the authority.
+We also monitor our agency labour suppliers to ensure they are licensed with the GLAA and follow the legal requirements set out by the authority.

 We recognise that all our employees have a responsibly to be alert to the risks, however small, in our business and in the wider supply chain.
 We have developed a very open management style and culture which encourages the reporting of concerns to senior management as soon as they are raised, and management are expected to act upon them immediately.